Essential Steps for how-to-cook-pasta

 Common Mistakes to Avoid When Cooking Pasta

-Cooking pasta is a straightforward process, but several common mistakes can undermine your efforts and the final dish.
-Knowing these pitfalls can help you result in a delicious meal that you and your guests will love.
-Here’s a look at some common mistakes and how to avoid them.
+It’s simple enough to cook pasta, but a few common mistakes can get in the way of your efforts and the finished dish.
+Avoiding these pitfalls can ensure that you end up with a delicious meal that you (and your guests) will love.
+Here is a rundown of common mistakes and how to steer clear of them.

 Not Using Enough Water

-One of the most frequent errors is not using enough water to cook the pasta.
-Pasta needs ample space to move around while cooking.
-When you use too little water, the pasta can become sticky and clump together.
-To prevent this, aim for 4-6 quarts of water for every pound of pasta.
+Some of the most common mistakes include not using enough water to cook the pasta.
+Pasta requires plently of room to swim while cooking.
+If you add too little water, the pasta may stick together and bulk up.
+In order to avoid that, you would want about 4-6 quarts of water for every pound of pasta.

 Failing to Salt the Water

-Salt is crucial for seasoning pasta.
-If you skip this step, your pasta may taste bland.
-When the water reaches a rolling boil, add a generous amount of salt—approximately 1-2 tablespoons per 4 quarts of water.
-The water should taste similar to the ocean.
-This enhances the flavor of the pasta throughout the cooking process.
+Salt is essential for flavoring pasta.
+If you omit this, your pasta will likely be bland.
+Once the water is at a rolling boil, add in a good amount of salt — about 1-2 tbsp for every 4 quarts of water.
+The water should taste like the ocean.
+This infuses flavor into the pasta as it cooks.

 Adding Oil to the Cooking Water